 Saints Andrew Kim Taegon, Paul Chong Hasang, and Companions’ Story

-This first native Korean priest was the son of Korean converts.
-His father, Ignatius Kim, was martyred during the persecution of 1839 and was beatified in 1925.
-After Baptism at the age of 15, Andrew traveled 1,300 miles to the seminary in Macao, China.
+The first native Korean priest, Andrew Kim Taegon was the son of Christian converts.
+Following his baptism at the age of 15, Andrew traveled 1,300 miles to the seminary in Macao, China.
 After six years, he managed to return to his country through Manchuria.
 That same year he crossed the Yellow Sea to Shanghai and was ordained a priest.
 Back home again, he was assigned to arrange for more missionaries to enter by a water route that would elude the border patrol.
 He was arrested, tortured, and finally beheaded at the Han River near Seoul, the capital.
-Paul Chong Hasang was a lay apostle and married man, aged 45.

-When Pope John Paul II visited Korea in 1984, he canonized, besides Andrew and Paul, 98 Koreans and three French missionaries who had been martyred between 1839 and 1867.
-Among them were bishops and priests, but for the most part they were lay persons: 47 women, 45 men.
+Besides Andrew and Paul, Pope John Paul II canonized 98 Koreans and three French missionaries who had been martyred between 1839 and 1867, when he visited Korea in 1984.
+Among them were bishops and priests, but for the most part they were lay persons: 47 women and 45 men.

 We marvel at the fact that the Korean Church was strictly a lay Church for a dozen years after its birth.
 How did the people survive without the Eucharist?
 It is no belittling of this and other sacraments to realize that there must be a living faith before there can be a truly beneficial celebration of the Eucharist.
 The sacraments are signs of God’s initiative and response to faith already present.
 The sacraments increase grace and faith, but only if there is something ready to be increased.